alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔹*Obj-C*
 * [ADLivelyCollectionView](https://github.com/applidium/ADLivelyCollectionView) -  Add custom animations to any UICollectionView.
 * [AdvancedUserInterfacesUsingCollectionView](https://github.com/kemenaran/AdvancedUserInterfacesUsingCollectionView) - Swipe to edit, batch editing including drag reordering, and a sophisticated custom UICollectionViewLayout that features pinning headers, global headers, and loading placeholders.
+* [ASJCollectionViewFillLayout](https://github.com/sudeepjaiswal/ASJCollectionViewFillLayout) - A flow layout style UICollectionViewLayout that fills the full width of the collection view.
 * [AWCollectionViewDialLayout](https://github.com/awdigital/AWCollectionViewDialLayout) - UICollectionViewLayout for displaying cells in a semi-circle with a nice fish eye effect.
 * [CollectionViewParallaxScrolling](https://github.com/ole/CollectionViewParallaxScrolling) - An implementation of a custom UICollectionViewLayout that demonstrates WhatsApp-style parallax scrolling in a collection view.
 * [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout) - Parallax, Sticky Headers, Growing image heading, done right in one UICollectionViewLayout.